 For more information and to register, please visit Flourishing Congregations National Gathering.

-Coming Up in Two Weeks: How are we to engage the world of mission without being overwhelmed?
+Up Next: How are we to engage the world of mission without being overwhelmed?
 With so many needs—both locally and globally, in evangelism and service, in responding to crisis and sustaining development, and so many more—how are we to invest our time, energy, and finances?
-To receive this article directly to your email inbox, sign up for my free updates here.
+See How to Do Mission Without Being Overwhelmed.